gch910/dataset-catalog/README.md

 ## Implementation Notes

-- Filtering is client-side (Domain and Status).
+- Filtering is handled client-side (Domain and Status).
-- Form handling separates domain model type (`Dataset`) from form input type (`CreateDatasetFormValues`) so `qualityScore` can be typed as text in the form and converted to number on submit.
+- Datasets created through the UI are added immediately to the table but are not persisted.
-- AI insight row appears when `qualityScore < 60`.
+- An AI insight row is displayed when a dataset has a quality score below 60.

 ## Limitations

 - No backend persistence yet
 - Backend currently exposes only `GET /api/datasets`
 - Created datasets exist only in frontend memory

+## AI Usage

+AI was used for:
+- Syntax assistance
+- Minor styling guidance
+- Third-party library documentation lookups (Material UI)

 ## Troubleshooting